 I was shy.
 And who could blame me?
 When faced with topics as heavy as abortion, it can be scary to face the rejection of peers and the heat of protesters and stand up for what you believe.
-But I now realize it is so important, and one life-changing conversation I was able to have at the Supreme Court this year during the March for Life helped me see that.
+But I now realize it is so important, and one life-changing conversation I was able to have at the Supreme Court this year during the National Pro-Life March helped me see that.

 I grew up as a student at the Catholic University of America, with my SFLA Regional Coordinator’s help at the time.
 Now, as I’ve grown with Students for Life as a Regional Coordinator myself, one of the most important things I’ve learned is the importance and power of a single conversation – and the necessity of pushing past these fears to try and make real change through one-on-one dialogue and compassion.